ghaiszaher/JumpyNN/README.md

 * monitor.width & monitor.height: the size of the game's div

 ## Adjust Template Files
-Template files are responsible for determined wether the current screen is Main Menu, Scoreboard or Continue Playing.
+Template files are responsible for determining wether the current screen is Main Menu, Scoreboard or Continue Playing.
 They are located in _templates_ folder:
 <p align="center">
  <img src="templates/template_continue.png"> &nbsp;
  <img src="templates/template_main_menu.png"> &nbsp;